DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   If you’ve never heard of GitHub – the ‘Download ZIP’-Button should be somewhere on the right, use it to download the files, extract them and proceed as follows:

-*   reaper_csurf_us2400.dll goes into Programs\Reaper\Plugins.
+*   reaper_csurf_us2400.dll goes into `Programs\Reaper\Plugins`.
 Use the 64 bit version for Windows 7 and the like, and the 32 bit for XP.

-	If you want to use the Meter Mode (encoder rings as VU Meters) choose the file that ends with ‘_metermode’, if you want to use the Meter-Button as an additional qualifier key (like Shift or F-Key) instead choose the file with ‘_mkey’ in the name.
-Read more about it below, under ‘M-Key or Meter Mode’
+	If you want to use the Meter Mode (encoder rings as VU Meters) choose the file that ends with `_metermode`, if you want to use the Meter-Button as an additional qualifier key (like Shift or F-Key) instead choose the file with `_mkey` in the name.
+Read more about it [M-Key or Meter Mode](#m-key-or-meter-mode)

-*   I recommend putting the ReaScript (.py) files for custom actions (see below) in Reaper’s Scripts directory: Documents and Settings\YourUsername\Application Data\Reaper\Scripts but you can put them anywhere.
+*   I recommend putting the ReaScript (.py) files for [Custom Actions](#custom-actions) in Reaper’s Scripts directory: `Documents and Settings\YourUsername\Application Data\Reaper\Scripts` but technically you can put them anywhere.

-* 	The ‘Split’ actions require some custom Jesusonic-Plugins (mainly for routing stuff), those are in the according folder (Custom Actions/Splits), they go here: Documents and Settings\YourUsername\Application Data\Reaper\Effects.
+* 	The Split (see [Action sets in the install package](#action-sets-in-the-install-package)) actions require some custom Jesusonic-Plugins (mainly for routing stuff), those are in the according folder (Custom Actions/Splits), they go here: `Documents and Settings\YourUsername\Application Data\Reaper\Effects`.

 *   Now comes the tedious part: You have to load all scripts into the Action List – I don’t know if there’s a way to bulk import them – if you do: good for you, and: tell me! *I found a nice hack for this: hitting the Load button in the Action List several times opens a stack of Load File dialogs, all on top of each other.
 That makes it a bit quicker (at least for me).*

 *   Only after you have done this, open Reaper Preferences / Control Surfaces and select ‘Tascam US-2400’ with its first MIDI-Port (it shows five on my PC) – otherwise the actions will only become available after you restart Reaper.

-*   You can throw away the ‘Source’ folder (it’s the c++ code) if you just want to run the extension.
+*   You can throw away the `Source` folder (it’s the c++ code) if you just want to run the extension.
 I would prefer it of course, if - after a short test drive - you would identify the flaws, put on your hacker hat, fork the extension and fix them.

 [Back to Top](#contents)